 Ethical theories help people understand, evaluate, and classify moral arguments; make decisions; and then defend conclusions about what is right and wrong.
-Ethical theories can be classified as:
+Ethical theories can be classified as the following:

-- Consequential theories-these emphasize the consequences or results of behavior. - Rule-based theories-these emphasize the character of the act itself, not its effects, in arriving at universal moral rights and wrongs. - Character theories-these emphasize the character of the individual and the intent of the actor instead of the character of the act itself or its consequences.
+- Consequential theories-these theories of ethics emphasize the consequences or results of behavior. - Rule-based theories-these theories of ethics emphasize the character of the act itself, not its effects, in arriving at universal moral rights and wrongs. - Character theories-these theories of ethics emphasize the character of the individual and the intent of the actor instead of the character of the act itself or its consequences.